 How to Send SMS Directly From Your Excel File

-The CM platform allows you to upload a Microsoft Excel file with phone numbers and send an SMS message to those numbers.
+The CM.com platform allows you to upload a Microsoft Excel file with phone numbers and send an SMS message to those numbers.
 To do this you can click the “Send from Excel”-button on your “Send Messages”-page.

-This part is about a few nifty Excel tricks that help you merging personal information into your messages.
+This part is about a few nifty Excel tricks that help you merge personal information into your messages.
 Say you want to confirm appointments for your personal finance business.
 Your customers expect a personal invitation as well as the date and time of their appointment with you.

 We start with this basic information in our Excel file.
 Probably this is an export from your CRM tool.

 And our goal is to send the following message to the recipients in this file.

 “Dear Mr. John Doe, your appointment is scheduled for November 1, 2015 at 11:00.
 Best regards, Cas Personal Finance”

 The first thing we do is add an additional column in which we will compose our message body.
 It is this column we will upload to the CM.com platform.